Madrasah al-Kamaliyya

 The village is not as heavily populated now as it was twenty years ago, with many of the young people migrating to the big cities.
 The bulk of the population now are older couples without children at home (not unlike the American farming heartland).
 Maybe because of this, the surau is not as actively used as a madrasah as it may once have been, resulting in the library deteriorating sadly.

 Another element of the surau that has not aged well are the drums.
 There is a double-headed goat-hide drum, and an all-wooden drum that is a hollowed out log with a long narrow opening along one side.
-In the days before amplified speakers, these drums would be struck prior to calling the azan, since their sound would carry farther through the jungle and plantations than the human voice could.
+In the days before amplified speakers, these drums, or beduk, would be struck prior to calling the azan, since their sound would carry farther through the jungle and plantations than the human voice could.
 The drums at the Masjid Jamek Jawiyyah are still struck even now.
 The drums of the surau, unfortunately, have become unserviceable.
 The wooden log has cracked.
 The uncle I spoke with the day I took these photos said that there’s only one man he knows of who is skilled in making and repairing these drums, and he lives a great distance away.
 So the drums have been moved to below the stairs until someone is able to have them repaired.
 They used to hang in the prayer hall.

 Madrasah al-Kamaliyya was the first surau I prayed at in Malaysia, and it remains the one most dear to me.
 I was struck with wonder the first time I prayed there, when, after the salat, the imam and the whole congregation recited an awrad that was virtually identical with the one I had learned from the Tariqat Naqshbandi Haqqani.
 I was later to learn that many of the elders who founded the community a hundred years ago were followers of Naqshbandi Tariqat, albeit from a different branch.
 Others held bayats with other orders.
 The righteous practices that they taught their children have persisted within the surau although they themselves have passed on.